 Hybrid: This is an unusual combination of both memory foam mattress and spring mattress.
 Well made hybrid mattress can last up to 10 years.
 They have a variety of firmness options like the conventional spring-based mattress.
 They can be used in a variety of dwellings.

-This is a good option for those who want an all-around mattress with good bounce, support, pressure relief and cooling.
+This is a good option for those who want an all-around mattress with a good bounce, support, pressure relief and cooling.
 They offer suitable comfort for the side, back or stomach sleepers.
 Their average price range is around $600 to $4000 or more.

 Adjustable: This type of mattress look like conventional mattresses, but they allow you to elevate your head or feet.
 They tend to last for a long time.
-The firmness of the adjustable mattress can vary depending on model and construction.
+The firmness of the adjustable mattress can vary depending on the model and construction.
 They come with a hinged air articulation system which makes them able to naturally bend.

 This is an ideal bed for those with certain medical conditions like lower back pain, snoring, neck pain or acid reflux.
 They can be used in all sleeping positions.
 But they’re a good option for side and back sleepers.
 Their price range is around $700 to $5000.